B4SHA/studio/README.md

   - **AI Model**: This feature leverages a multimodal version of the `Gemini` model capable of processing video input.
   - **Process**:
     1. The uploaded video is converted into a data URI and sent to the Genkit flow.
-    2. The AI model analyzes the video frame by frame for visual artifacts and the audio for signs of synthetic generation.
+    2. The AI model analyzes the video frame by frame for visual artifacts and the audio for signs of synthetic generation, with an enhanced focus on unnatural cadence and digital artifacts.
     3. Crucially, it also **transcribes any speech** in the video and analyzes it for misinformation, providing a separate text-based credibility analysis.
     4. It also checks if the video is being used in a **misleading context** (e.g., an old video presented as new).
   - **Output**: The **Analysis Report** includes: